SusanGicheru07/final_PLP_project/README.md

 # final_PLP_project
-Designed to facilitate collaborative learning among programmers
+Coucou is an innovative online platform designed to facilitate collaborative learning among programmers.
+It provides a virtual space where users can join study rooms, engage in discussions, and explore various coding languages together.
+This platform aims to bridge the gap between learners and experts, fostering a supportive and interactive environment for everyone interested in coding.